A NEW CHAPTER IN ASMR

 For those of you not aware, ASMR (Autonomous sensory meridian response) is a term used for an experience characterized by a static-like or tingling sensation on the skin that typically begins on the scalp and moves down the back of the neck and upper spine.
 It has been compared with auditory-tactile synesthesia.
 ASMR signifies the subjective experience of “low-grade euphoria” characterized by “a combination of positive feelings and a distinct static-like tingling sensation on the skin”.
 It is most commonly triggered by specific acoustic or visual stimuli, and less commonly by intentional attention control.
 Watch the video below with headphones on and see if you can experience some static-like tingles.

 It’s surprising to see how many new ASMR YouTube channels and ASMR artists have surfaced in the new year.
 But what’s even more surprising is seeing how many of them are not using binaural microphones.
 For years, a binaural microphone was synonymous with ASMR content.

-In order for these tingles to occur, a quality binaural microphone capable of capturing a recordists HRTFs and head space was thought of to be essential.
-These new artists in the community don’t seem to care about this and are purchasing cost effective microphones, a strange paradox given ASMR is hyper reliant upon sound fidelity.
+If you ask some of the original ASMRtists, most would say a quality binaural microphone capable of capturing a recordists HRTFs and head space to be essential.
+New artists in the community don’t seem to care about this and are purchasing cost effective microphones, a strange paradox given ASMR is hyper reliant upon sound fidelity.